 Employment impact of offshoring (1 October 2008 to 30 September 2009)

-ANZ has committed to its staff to assist those affected by the relocation of technology and operations services to Bangalore.
+ANZ has committed to its staff to assist those affected by the relocation of technology and operations services to Bengaluru.
 During 2008, the focus was on change support and redeployment, including:

-We will continue to look for opportunities to use our Bangalore operation.
+We will continue to look for opportunities to use our Bengaluru operation.
 It may also make sense in some cases for work to be undertaken by third party providers.

-We are also assessing aspects of our offshoring strategy to include consideration of the optimum size of our operations in Bangalore, whether to introduce another hub similar to Bangalore, and reviewing what kind of roles may be better performed beyond Australia and New Zealand.
+We are also assessing aspects of our offshoring strategy to include consideration of the optimum size of our operations in Bengaluru, whether to introduce another hub similar to Bengaluru, and reviewing what kind of roles may be better performed beyond Australia and New Zealand.